crusher-dev/crusher/README.md

 Read the [Getting Started](https://docs.crusher.dev/getting-started/what-is-crusher) tutorial or follow the steps below:

-**Create your first test**

-In your git repo run,
+**Create your first test** In the repo run,

 ```
 npx crusher-cli
 ```

-You can use our recorder to create tests or if you're feeling adventurous try writing tests using code with our CrusherSDK.
+or download binary.

+Create:

 **Run test**